Inferring traits of hyperuniformity from local structures via persistent homology: Hyperuniformity

 We study patterns of 780 points in a domain corresponding to the unit square with periodic boundary conditions.
 This specific number allows for having a good approximation of an ordered triangular lattice for large $K>K_{\rm c}\approx 45 \pi$ (with large $\alpha$ and $H$ almost~$0$) \cite{Uche2004,salvalaglio2024persistent}, thus ensuring proper sampling of a broad range of HU conditions.
 We chose $Q = [-50\pi, 50\pi]^2$ as the square region over which we minimize the objective function defined in equation~\eqref{eq:tominimize}.
 Using this configuration, we generated $1080$ different point patterns.
 More precisely, we generated $3$ samples for each possible combination of the three parameters $\alpha$, $H$ and $K$ with the following values:

-To increase the efficiency of the minimization of $O(\{\mathbf{p}_j\})$, equation \eqref{eq:tominimize}, we set as initial configurations slightly (randomly) perturbed triangular lattices (different for every realization).
+Any initial arrangement can be, in principle, considered for the minimization of $O(\{\mathbf{p}_j\})$, equation \eqref{eq:tominimize}.
+An efficient approach consists of setting as initial configurations slightly (randomly) perturbed triangular lattices (different for every realization).
+This choice allows for faster convergence to the desired pattern compared to initial fully random arrangements.
+We note that the perturbation is needed to escape the unstable equilibrium represented by periodic lattices.
 Examples of generated patterns are given in figure~\ref{fig:points_Sk}.